 HOTEL NUPKA

-In this respect, the town center where the hotel is located is a convenient place for travelers and pedestrians, with easy access to public transportation and restaurants.
-There, meeting people and spontaneous conversations are encouraged, which is a very human interaction.
-Hotels are more than just lodging facilities; they serve as "hubs" for the community, where people gather and exchange information and ideas.
-Furthermore, new initiatives and projects are often born.
-These interactions among people create new value and promote "new consumption.
-We believe this is the role of hotels in the future.
+In contrast, the central part of a town where a hotel is located is often convenient for travelers and pedestrians, with easy access to public transport and restaurants.
+There, people can meet, and conversations can start naturally, fostering very human interactions.
+A hotel is not just a place to stay; it plays the role of a regional "hub," a place where people gather and exchange information and ideas.
+Furthermore, new initiatives and projects often emerge from such places.
+This human interaction creates new value and promotes "new consumption."
+I believe this is the role of hotels from now on.

 HOTEL NUPKA

-NUPKA is creating connections between the community and people
+NUPKA creating connections between the region and people

---Thank you very much for your explanation of various aspects.
-How do you see "new consumption" developing in the future, and what are your thoughts on its future?
+――Thank you for explaining everything in such detail.
+How do you see "new consumption" developing in the future?
+Please share your thoughts on its future.

-Kashiwao: So far, we have talked about "new consumption" mainly as a domestic initiative, but we believe that in the future we can also look at expanding it to the world.
-For example, we envision a future in which tourists visiting Hokkaido from around the world will become a "related population" and continue to support the businesses and producers in this region.
-The "manufacturing" that producers are passionately engaged in every day is very attractive, but there is a limit to how far we can go in spreading it.
-That is why it is important for consumers to be actively involved in the community through "new consumption" and grow together with producers.
-Beyond that, we aim to create a world in which both consumers and producers can realize prosperous lifestyles.
+Kashiwao: So far, I've spoken about "new consumption" mainly as a domestic initiative, but I believe it has the potential to expand globally in the future.
+For example, I envision a future where travelers visiting Hokkaido from all over the world become part of the "relationship population," continuously supporting the businesses and producers of this region.
+The craftsmanship that producers pour their passion into every day is incredibly appealing, but there are limits to how far they can spread the word on their own.
+That's why it's important for consumers to actively engage with the region through "new consumption" and grow together with the producers.
+Beyond that, we aim for a world where both consumers and producers can achieve a rich and fulfilling life.

-We believe that through our actions, knowledge and experience will be accumulated, and local resources will be transformed into something with even higher added value.
-We are convinced that Japan as a whole can be revitalized as a country with new vitality if the "Only One" and "Number One" initiatives of each region spread throughout the country.
-The "new consumption" movement will not only revitalize local communities, but will also bring about major changes in consumers' own lifestyles and purpose in life.
+I believe that through action, knowledge and experience will accumulate, and regional resources will be transformed into things of even higher added value.
+If unique and top-tier initiatives spread throughout the country, region by region, I am confident that Japan as a whole can be revitalized as a nation with new vitality.
+The "new consumption" movement will bring about significant changes not only in regional revitalization but also in the lifestyles and sense of purpose of consumers themselves.

---It is a wonderful vision.
-I look forward to its future development.
-Thank you very much for your time today.
+――That's a wonderful vision.
+I look forward to seeing its future development.
+Thank you for your time today.

 (Interview by Kyohei Yamashita)